pulp-platform/pulp/README.md

 The current version of the PULP platform does not include yet an FPGA port or example scripts for ASIC synthesis; both things may be deployed in the future.
-The `ipstools` includes only partial support for simulation flows different from ModelSim/QuestaSim.
+Simulation flows different from ModelSim/QuestaSim have only have limited testing.

 ## Support & Questions
 For support on any issue related to this platform or any of the IPs, please add